A Good Day!

 As the number of adults with autism and developmental disabilities rise, many professionals and parents ask me what I am looking for?
 Will I ever be satisfied?
 Is it just a pipedream or can we really build an inclusive community around a person with severe disabilities?
 Can there be a combination of natural supports and paid supports?
 Does the family have to do it all?
 Can an adult with autism have a decent quality of life and be happy?

 They tell me it doesn’t really make any difference to Aaron, my son with severe disabilities and autism.
 Their logic says that since Aaron can’t talk, and therefore can’t complain, it is only the mother (me) who has these high standards and expectations and Aaron is just fine and the mother is well, you know, ….

-Many times, they tell me how lucky we are… Aaron has a Medicaid Waiver when there are hundreds of people on the waiting lists; Aaron lives in a nice house close to his parents–not in an institution in another city….
+Many times, they tell me how lucky we are… Aaron has a Medicaid Home and Community Based (HCBS) Waiver when there are thousands of people on the waiting lists; Aaron lives in a nice house close to his parents–not in an institution in another city….

 The media is full of stories about desperate families of adults with autism and intellectual disabilities: abandon your child to get services — To the parents and professionals who want to give up or “re-institutionalize,” Can we prove inclusion in the community can work?

 Many nights these tapes play in my head over-and-over keeping me awake.
 I ask myself what else I can do to make Aaron’s life more inclusive.
 I count my blessings.

 We are lucky.
 We’ve worked hard to be where we are, but there is still much to do.

 But last Sunday, I went to bed and smiled: “Today Aaron had a good day!”

 We usually bring Aaron home with us on Sundays.
 Here is what this inclusive day looked like: